mlabs-haskell/lambda-buffers/docs/syntax.md

 | `pat1|pat2`  | choice                                                                      |
 -->

-Note that the terminal syntax permits C-style escape sequences e.g.
-    `'\n'` denotes line feed (newline), and `'\r'` denotes carriage return.
+Note that the terminal syntax permits C-style escape sequences e.g. `'\n'` denotes line feed (newline), and `'\r'` denotes carriage return.

-Productions will be of the form
+Productions will be of the form:

 ```text
 nonterm -> alt1 | ... | altn
 ```

 ## Input file representation

 The input file is Unicode text where the encoding is subject to the system locale.
 We will often use the unqualified term *character* to refer to a Unicode code point in the input file.

 ## Characters

 The following terms are used to denote specific Unicode character categories:

 - `upper` denotes a Unicode code point categorized as an uppercase letter or titlecase letter (i.e., with General Category value Lt or Lu).